WING-NUS/scisumm-corpus/README.md

 }<br>

-## README for The 2nd Computational Linguistics Scientific Document Summarization Shared Task Corpus (CL-SciSumm 2016)
+## README for The 3rd Computational Linguistics Scientific Document Summarization Shared Task Corpus (CL-SciSumm 2017)

-February 29, 2016

-This edition of the shared task has ended.
-We thank the community for their enthusiastic participation!
-The preliminary results have been published as part of the BIRNDL workshop proceedings.
-Here is our overview paper: http://ceur-ws.org/Vol-1610/paper11.pdf
+April 16, 2017

-Please read further for details on the Computational Linguistics Shared Task run as part of BIRNDL 2016 workshop collocated with JCDL 2016 - official website hosted at: http://wing.comp.nus.edu.sg/cl-scisumm2016/
+Please read further for details on the Computational Linguistics Shared Task run as part of BIRNDL 2017 workshop collocated with SIGIR 2017 - official website hosted at: http://wing.comp.nus.edu.sg/cl-scisumm2017

-To participate in the 2016 shared task, please register your team details at: https://easychair.org/conferences/?conf=birndl2016 ><br>
+To participate in the 2017 shared task, please register your team details at: https://easychair.org/conferences/?conf=birndl2017 ><br>

 ### Overview

-You are invited to participate in the CL-SciSumm Shared Task at BIRNDL 2016.
+You are invited to participate in the CL-SciSumm Shared Task at BIRNDL 2017.
 The shared task will be on automatic paper summarization in the Computational Linguistics (CL) domain.
 The output summaries will be of two types: faceted summaries of the traditional self-summary (the abstract) and the community summary (the collection of citation sentences ‘citances’).
 We also propose to group the citances by the facets of the text that they refer to.

 This task follows up on the successful CL Pilot Task conducted as a part of the BiomedSumm Track at the Text Analysis Conference 2014 (TAC 2014).
 It follows the basic  structure and guidelines of the Biomedical Summarization Track and adapts them for annotating and